Publisher: Black Mesa Team

 Developer: Black Mesa Team

 Black Mesa: Source has been one of the longest running Half-Life 2 mods, as well as one of the most anticipated.
 10 grueling years later the mod is actually stand alone using the Source SDK 2007 instead of being a Half-Life 2 mod.
 BMS re-creates the original Half-Life game in excruciating detail with a few minor tweaks.
 Every morsel, texture, pixel, and polygon has been redone to use the Source engine’s advanced graphic features.
 The game looks stunning and pushes the engine to its limits.

 The enemies look amazing and everything looks 10,000x better

 This could really just be another review for Half-Life, but this is about a better HL.
 Does this make the game better?
 Hell yes.
 In fact, people who couldn’t stand the dated visuals of HL should check this out.The best thing about the game is that so much love was put into it.
-Every sign, clipboard, paper, poster, mug, pencil, everything was re-created and it looks fantastic.
+Every sign, clipboard, paper, poster, mug, pencil, everything was recreated and it looks fantastic.
 All the enemies were upgraded, voices re-done, and the game just feels tighter and more fluid than the original.
 Several famous areas that I remember really stood out for me such as the mountainside in the chapter “Surface Tension”.
-The desert vista looks gorgeous instead of a low resolution picture pasted in the background.
-The reactor levels toward the end looks so much better, but the graphics also help in navigation.
+The desert vista looks gorgeous instead of a low-resolution picture pasted in the background.
+The reactor levels toward the end look so much better, but the graphics also help in navigation.
 The lighting is better so I could see things that were difficult to figure out in the original.